benjischwartz/Personal-Webpage/content/about.md

 author = "Benjamin Schwartz"
 +++

 I'm Benji.
 I'm a software engineer from Sydney, Australia.
+Here's my [CV.](https://drive.google.com/file/d/1WfI-IznNBwUbZOG3TQgfSZtf_xnPIRJi/view?usp=sharing)

 I've just graduated with from [UNSW](https://www.unsw.edu.au/), with a Bachelor of Computer Engineering with First Class Honours, and an HD-Average.
 I was recently awarded the 'Brightest Minds' full scholarship for postgraduate studies at UNSW.
 My academic work covered many topics in computer science, focussing on both software and hardware design.